SheltonZhaoK/Multi-Objective-Genetic-Algorithm-for-Cluster-Analysis/README.md

 All experiments related to Seurat clustering are implemented in R, and other algorithms are implemented in Python.
 If you are interested how the algorithms are implemented, please look at "./scripts/clusterer.py"

 To run Seurat clustering for internal validation.
 Please run the following command.
-The external validation of Seurat is performed when generating the synthetic data.
+The labels computed by Seurat for external validation are generated when created synthetic datasets.
+Please check the labels file.
 ```
 Rscript test_clustering_seurat.R
 ```